Safety

 supplied-air respirator

 SAR.
-A breathing device that consists of a face mask with a long hose that connects to a stationary tank of compressed air.
-Also called airline respirators, SARs are used when employees must spend long periods in low-oxygen atmospheres.
+An atmosphere-supplying respirator that consists of a full-face mask with a long hose that connects to a stationary tank of compressed air.
+Supplied-air respirators are used when employees must spend long periods in low-oxygen atmospheres.

 taste threshold screening